jamesbuckett/Microservices-Observability-and-Chaos-on-Digital-Ocean/README.md

 * Authentication..One-time password
 * Go to bottom of page and select "Create Droplet"
   * Droplet build usually takes four minutes
+* Login to your email to obtain the password to login credentials.

+### Accessing Digital Ocean Droplet (prototype)
+* Go to "Manage".."Droplets" on the left tab.
+* On the `ubuntu-s-4vcpu-8gb-sgp1-01` go to the end and select the `More` dropdown
+* Select `Access Console`
+ * This will open a web based Linux terminal
+* Login to your email to obtain the password to login credentials.
+* Use your credential to login
+  * Change your password to something you will remember
+* Install doctl: `snap install doctl`
+* Install doctl: `snap install kubectl --classic`

 ### Digital Ocean Kubernetes cluster
 * Go to "Discover".."Marketplace" on the left tab.